Tutorial 1

 At a later time, we may decide to expand or modify our taxonomy.
 For example, we may have realized that faint upcalls (FU) and loud upcall (LU) are in fact the same call type, produced by individuals at different distances from our hydrophone.
 Therefore, we now want to merge these two sound sources into a single, common node.

-The begin by loading the taxonomy from the database file,
+The begin by loading the latest draft from the database file,

 and reminding ourselves what the current tree structure looks like